-- Clinical MN: leading to entry-to-practice as a Nurse Practitioner (Adult)
+- MN NP (Clinical Focus): leading to entry-to-practice as a Nurse Practitioner (Adult)

-- Clinical MN: leading to entry-to-practice as a Nurse Practitioner (Family/All Ages)
+- MN NP (Clinical Focus): leading to entry-to-practice as a Nurse Practitioner (Family/All Ages)

-- Clinical MN: leading to entry-to-practice as a Nurse Practitioner (Neonatal)
+- MN NP (Clinical Focus): leading to entry-to-practice as a Nurse Practitioner (Neonate)

 - MN-focused on one of the following areas: Teaching, Research, Leadership, or Community

 - Teaching Certificate